git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 Press the **Perform** button to activate.
 The PERFORM LED is lit orange.

 * Long press a pad in session mode to select the clip without starting it.
+Alternatively, use ALT + pad.
 * **Select Knob**: Scroll to the previous/next scene.
 In addition you can press the knob while turning to switch between scene pages (a page contains 4 scenes).
+* **Press and hold Select knob+PAD**: Immediately launches a clip.
+Release the clip pad while holding Select, to return immediately to the last playing clip.
 * **Grid buttons**: Select the previous/next page of the track bank.
 * **Mute/Solo 1-4**: Start Scene 1-4; the LED is lit if the scene is selected.
 * **Shift+Mute/Solo 1-4** Selects the scene without starting it.
 * **Alt+Mute/Solo 1-4**: Stop all playing clips.
+* Use the **Stop** button in combination with any clip of a track to stop the playing clip of that track.

 Use **Shift+Perform** to toggle the birdseye view of the session.
 In this view a pad represents a block of 16x4 tracks/clips.
 Press a pad to move the view to that range.